Part II: Learning & Development

 Learning Is Multi-Faceted

 Learning is so wide-ranging that I cannot even list all facets.
-Nevertheless, I would like to cover a few to emphasise that it doesn’t always need to be a workshop lasting several days in a row, so being too busy is not an excuse.
-Like you’ll see below, learning requires keeping an open mind, listening and exploring.
-But it’s necessary since learning is the fuel of personal & organisational growth.
+Nevertheless, I would like to cover a few to emphasise that it doesn't always need to be a workshop lasting several days in a row, so being too busy is not an excuse.
+Like you'll see below, learning requires keeping an open mind, listening and exploring.
+But it's necessary since learning is the fuel of personal & organisational growth.
 Both should be a top priority.
-Besides, I’ll share a high-potential approach that is rarely seen.
+Besides, I'll share a rare high-potential approach.

 It may sound trivial, but the regular reading of proven but also recent literature is the first step to stay up to date.
 But it also triggers a process of self-reflection.
-If one knows how to assess and honestly evaluate oneself, one’s own shortcomings or development needs may come up.
-For me personally, the latest reading on leadership, EX and change management has opened up new perspectives.
+If one knows how to assess and honestly evaluate oneself, one's own shortcomings or development needs may come up.
+For me personally, the latest reading on leadership and EX has opened up new perspectives.

-Hiring a professional coach can help to get reliable and confidential feedback about oneself, one’s managerial as well as social skills.
+Hiring a coach can help to get confidential feedback about oneself, one's managerial as well as social skills.
 In addition, this also brings one into a state of self-reflection, which can help identify potential for improvement.

 Seeking a mentor who has already been through the desired career path is another approach.
-It not only allows one to learn from the mentor’s experiences but also to analyse his successes and failures jointly and learn from them.
+It allows one to learn from the mentor's experiences and to analyse successes/failures jointly and learn from them.

 Because one does not necessarily have to know everything, it makes sense to build up a knowledge network, both inside and outside the company.
 By asking specific questions or offering advice, a joint learning experience is established beyond dedicated knowledge-sharing events1.